 How to Apply

-Applicants should inclue a curriculum vitae, a brief statement of present and future research plans, a statement of teaching experience and interests, a diversity statement, and the names of at least three persons who can provide letters of recommendation in their application.
+Applicants should inclue a cover letter, a curriculum vitae, a brief statement of present and future research plans, a statement of teaching experience and interests, a diversity statement, and the names of at least three persons who can provide letters of recommendation in their application.
+These items should be combined as one file and uploaded as the "resume".
+Please note the size limit is 500KB, so the most basic form of a pdf is recommended.

 Applications will be considered as they are received.
 However, for full consideration, applications must be received by January 5, 2022.